yanxi-chen/Trinity-RFT/en/main/_sources/tutorial/trinity_configs.md

     - For `queue` storage type, this field is optional.
 You can specify a SQLite database or JSON file path here to back up the queue data.
     - For `file` storage type, the path points to the directory containing the dataset files.
     - For `sql` storage type, the path points to the SQLite database file.
-  - `format`: Defines keys for prompts and responses in the dataset.
+  - `format`: Mainly for SFT and DPO algorithm datasets, used to format the extracted data.
     - `prompt_type`: Specifies the type of prompts in the dataset.
 We support `plaintext`, `messages` for now.
       - `plaintext`: The prompt is in string format.
       - `messages`: The prompt is organized as a message list.